seriouslysean/beta-samwich/docs/README.md

 # Beta Samwich

-## Introduction

-Eventually search for multiple keywords on beta.sam.gov and dedupe and export all results.
-Right now a search is hardcoded but it will recurse throough the pages.
+Beta Samwich is a tool that utilizes [Puppeteer](https://pptr.dev/) to search for multiple keywords on [beta.sam.gov](https://beta.sam.gov) and dedupe/export all results.

-### Todo

-* Dynamic keyword inclusion
-* Deduping

 ## Requirements